Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

 - [1] T-A7608-ESP32 Conflict with Solar ADC
 - [2] The relay driver conflicts with the board RST and cannot work
 - [3] Requires external expansion board support [T-SimHat](https://www.lilygo.cc/products/lilygo%C2%AE-t-simhat-can-rs485-relay-5v)
+- [4] SIM7670G - `SIM7670G-MNGV 2374B04` version supports SMS function, but it requires the operator base station to support SMS Over SGS service to send, otherwise it will be invalid
+- [5] All versions of SIM7670G do not support voice

 # Quick start ⚡